Frequently Asked Questions

 -

-If I believe that you are likely to attempt fatal harm to yourself or you share threats of lethal harm to another identifiable person, I have a duty to report this to the authorities.
+If we believe that you are likely to attempt fatal harm to yourself or you share threats of lethal harm to another identifiable person, Therapists have a duty to report this to the authorities.

-If children are being seriously harmed, courts request information or I need supervision, these are the only times I will take your personal information outside of the therapy room.
+If children are being seriously harmed, courts request information or we need supervision, these are the only times we will take your personal information outside of the therapy room.

-Also, if I see you in public, I will not approach you in order to protect your privacy.
+Also, if we see you in public, we will not approach you in order to protect our privacy and our mutual boundaries.
+Counsellors are ethically required to take confidentiality seriously and we do!

 -